Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Information Neural Estimation (CINE)

 Finally, in Figure~\ref{fig:gaussc}, we examine how the performance of CINE scales with input dimension.
 We construct Gaussian distributions, $N(\mathbf{0}, \frac{1}{2}\mathbf{I})$ and $\mathcal{N}(\mathbf{1}, \mathbf{I})$, with dimensions ranging from 5 to 40.
-Here we can see that with 10,000 samples per class, our estimator closely matches Nielsen's up to 20 dimensions.
-Beyond 20 dimensions, CINE begins to deviate, slightly overestimating CI compared to Nielsen’s results and exhibiting higher variance.
-This higher dimensional degradation is a common problem when estimating information-theoretic measures from samples \citep{belghazi2018mine}, and we further discuss these limitations in Section \ref{sec:conclusion}.
+With 10,000 samples per class, our estimator is nearly indistinguishable from Nielsen’s up to 20 dimensions.
+CINE begins to show modest variance and small estimation errors between 20 and 30 dimensions, and beyond 30 dimensions the estimator starts to clearly overestimate CI compared to Nielsen's.
+This higher dimensional degradation is a common problem when estimating information-theoretic measures from samples \citep{belghazi2018mine}, and we discuss these limitations in Section \ref{sec:conclusion}.